Rookout/docs/docs/rules-intro-capabilities.md

 ## Repository configuration

+Rookout Rules try to apply to your code as it is run in debug or production modes.
+In some cases, the repository in debug or production has a different structure. to make sure your code can succesfully be debugged, Rookout offers the following capabilities:

 ### Path Mapping

 For Python and Node, Rookout uses relative file paths for searching files based on the repository’s root folder.
 (For Explorook, the root folder is the one you share).